Boeing’s Alteon Training Center

 Boeing at Long Beach

 The facility located at Long Beach Airport home of the famous DC Jet factory at one time was McDonnell Douglas’s training center but now is Boeing’s training center for Pilots, FAs, Mechanics, and other personal involved in the handling of commercial aircraft.
 The center itself has a number of different simulators both full motion and static.
-Some of the simulators include the MD-11, 717, 737, and the MD-80.
+Some of the simulators include the MD

 The simulators themselves are something breathtaking all their own.
 You walk in this warehouse like room and there they are three state of the art full motion commercial aircraft simulators.
 The 717 simulator, the newest at the center looks almost like a shuttle craft from some sci-fi movie, truly state of the art in its appearance and operation.

 Stepping inside your jaw drops, you would swear you just entered the flight deck of a real airliner.
 It is an exact replica of the aircraft it represents; you name it every switch, button, light, diode, etc is there, even the seat belt and no smoking switch.
 Oh and yes when you flip the seat belt switch it makes the seat belt noise; just ask me how many times I did that, lol.